ManimCommunity/manim/.github/PULL_REQUEST_TEMPLATE/hachackathon_pr_template.md

 ---
-name: Default pull request
+name: Hackathon 2021
 title: ""
-labels: ""
+labels: hackathon
 assignees: ''
 ---

 Thanks for your contribution for the manim community hackathon!